oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 </div>
 ```

-And, remove the groups fetching logic from `app.component.ts`:
+And remove the groups fetching logic from `app.component.ts`:

 ```typescript
 import { Component } from '@angular/core';